Table of Contents

 - Lock unit disconnect.

-- Detach pipe, P-trap connected to condensate drain opening in the post.
+- Detach the pipe, P-trap connected to the condensate drain opening in the post.

 - Remove the indoor refrigeration coil panel, indoor fan panel, and heat section panel(s), followed by the vertical post to which these were attached.